craigthomas/Chip8Java/README.md

 any fancy timing mechanisms to ensure that instructions are executed in a set amount of time).

-### Debug Mode
+### Trace Mode

-You can also ask the emulator to start in debug mode, where each instruction is disassembled and displayed in the bottom left hand corner of the screen on a semi-transparent overlay.
+You can have the emulator to start in trace mode, where each instruction is disassembled and displayed in the bottom left hand corner of the screen on a semi-transparent overlay.
 To do this:

+    java -jar emulator-1.0-all.jar /path/to/rom/filename --trace

+Trace mode can also be started at any time by pressing the `X` key.
+Pressing `C` or `X` will exit trace mode.
+Trace mode can also be accessed by clicking on `CPU`->`Trace Mode`.

+### Step Mode

+You can have the emulator to start in step mode, where each instruction is disassembled and displayed in the bottom left hand corner of the screen on a semi-transparent overlay, and the next instruction will not be executed until the `N` key is pressed.
+To do this:

-    java -jar emulator-1.0-all.jar /path/to/rom/filename -t
+    java -jar emulator-1.0-all.jar /path/to/rom/filename --step

+Step mode can also be accessed by pressing the `Z` key.
+By pressing the `N` key, the emulator will execute the next instruction and again pause.
+Pressing the `Z` key will leave the emulator in trace mode, but will cause it to continue executing instructions as normal.
+Pressing `C` or `Z` will cancel step and trace modes, and cause it to continue executing instructions as normal.
+Step mode can also be accessed by clicking on `CPU`->`Step Mode`.

 ## Keys